 - Knee pain is also caused by improper movement patterns.
 Having poor technique when doing basic exercises like squats, deadlifts, or lunges can lead to exercise-induced knee pain, which can create the false assumption that certain exercises should be avoided.
 In fact, when we encounter knee pain, it is an indication that the technique you are using to complete those exercises is incorrect, OR you lack the necessary strength and mobility in the surrounding areas to perform the exercise properly.

 - Knee pain and knee injury can be caused by inadequate training programs.
-If you are a runner and want to avoid knee pain, then you should be sure to add hip strengthening and mobility training to your weekly routine, otherwise you may end up with running pain.
+If you are a runner and want to avoid knee pain, then you should be sure to add hip strengthening and mobility training to your weekly routine, otherwise, you may end up with running pain.
 Likewise, if you are playing a team sport such as basketball, football, or lacrosse, then it’s important to do sport-specific training to make sure your knees are prepared for the stresses of that activity.

 How to Strengthen Knees & Prevent Injury

 - Strengthening and improving the muscle activation of your hips, glutes, core, and ankles.
 This is step one of preventing injury and pain in the knees.
 Most people neglect the types of exercises that focus specifically on developing these areas.
 Even people who squat and deadlift often could be using their glutes and core ineffectively.
 You need to do the appropriate muscle activation improvement exercises – slow, isometric, controlled movements – to ensure these muscles are firing the way they should be.
 Yes, yoga has the exercises and style of workouts you need to address knee pain.

 - Improving the flexibility and mobility of your ankles, hips, and spine.
 Knee pain is often caused by tightness in the muscles that connect to the knee.
 By lengthening these muscles, you relieve tension on the knee.
 You should also be sure to combine flexibility and strength, which means you should try to build strength in your muscles while improving flexibility at the same time.
 Not all yoga or flexibility programs address this, so be careful here.